 It’s not news.
 It’s not current affairs.
 It has become tasteless, boring, irrelevant and bordering on illiterate – but it’s a massive ratings winner year after year.
 That says quite a lot . . .

 A Current Affair was first broadcast on 22 November 1971 with Mike Willesee hosting.
 It was essentially This Day Tonight transplanted to commercial TV.
 It screened at 7:00 pm on weeknights on Channel Nine and comedian and actor Paul Hogan had a comic social commentary segment on the early shows.

 When Willesee left the network in 1974, journalist Mike Minehan took over as the presenter.
 The show was cancelled on 28 April 1978.

-ACA returned in 1988 with former 60 Minutes presenter Jana Wendt (pictured at right) at the helm until she resigned in November 1992, unhappy with a story showing topless women.
+ACA returned in 1988 with former 60 Minutes presenter Jana Wendt (pictured) at the helm until she resigned in November 1992, unhappy with a story showing topless women.